Navigating Allergies in Adulthood

 Keep Well Tips, from Wello

-If you would like more keep well advice, Wello members can simply log into your patient portal to secure message directly with a nurse practitioner at www.wello.ca.
+If you would like more keep well advice, Wello members can simply log into your patient portal to secure message directly with a nurse practitioner.
+If you are not a member simply visit www.wello.ca to learn about our telemedicine service or send an e-mail to one of our helpful Wello Care Coordinators at firstname.lastname@example.org.